HCMID/germanicus/README.md

 # `germanicus`

-This repository is the future home of a collaboration between  the Holy Cross MID Club and participating secondary schools to edit manuscripts of Germanicus' Latin translation of the *Phaenomena* of Aratus (also known simply as the *Aratea*).
+This repository hosts collaborative work between  the Holy Cross MID Club and participating secondary schools to edit manuscripts of Germanicus' Latin translation of the *Phaenomena* of Aratus (also known simply as the *Aratea*).
 Our first project is Bern Burgerbibliothek 88.

 Quick reference: